NxPKG/khulnasoft-docs/content/fundamentals/reference/google-analytics.md

 ---
-title: Cloudflare and Google Analytics
+title: Khulnasoft and Google Analytics
 pcx_content_type: reference
 meta:
-  title: Using Google Analytics with Cloudflare
+  title: Using Google Analytics with Khulnasoft
 ---

-# Using Google Analytics with Cloudflare
+# Using Google Analytics with Khulnasoft

-Using Cloudflare does not affect Google Analytics (GA) tracking if it is added to the website [in one of ways recommended by Google](https://support.google.com/analytics/answer/9304153#add-tag).
+Using Khulnasoft does not affect Google Analytics (GA) tracking if it is added to the website [in one of ways recommended by Google](https://support.google.com/analytics/answer/9304153#add-tag).

 ## Standard GA setup

-Cloudflare proxies traffic to your origin web server, but the GA JavaScript code never actually sends traffic to your server.
-Instead, it executes directly in a user's browser and does not interact with Cloudflare.
+Khulnasoft proxies traffic to your origin web server, but the GA JavaScript code never actually sends traffic to your server.
+Instead, it executes directly in a user's browser and does not interact with Khulnasoft.

-Cloudflare only affects analytics tools that read logs directly from your web server (like awstats).
+Khulnasoft only affects analytics tools that read logs directly from your web server (like awstats).

 {{<Aside type="note">}}